 What Does 1 1000 Mean?

-1 1000 one-thousandth of a second is a super-fast shutter speed!
-This shutter speed allows in less light and gives the effect of freezing motion in a picture.
+Unlike the maximum film speed, 1/1000 of a second is a super-fast shutter speed.
+This shutter speed allows in minimal light and gives the effect of freezing motion in a picture.

 For this reason, it is suitable in brightly lit scenes to get darker images and when snapping photos of fast-moving objects.

-If you are shooting on a bright sunny day, you’ll need to manipulate the light a bit.
+If you are shooting on a bright sunny day, a shutter speed chart cheat sheet can help you know how to manipulate the light.
 You will require a faster shutter speed of 1/1000 or more.